EV/EBITDA

 EV ÷ EBITDA

-If a business has debt, then a buyer of that business (which is what a potential shareholder is) clearly needs to take account of that in valuing the business.
+If a business has debt, then a buyer of that business (which is what a potential ordinary shareholder is) clearly needs to take account of that in valuing the business.
 EV includes the cost of paying off debt.
 EBITDA measures profits before interest and before the non-cash costs of depreciation and amortisation.

 EV/EBITDA is harder to calculate than PE.
 It does not take into account the cost of assets or the effects of tax.
 As it is used to look at the value of the business in EV terms it does not break this value down into the value of the debt and the value of the equity.